TimZhang1998/learn_c-/README.md

 # learn_cpp
-This is my record in learning C++.
+This is my record about learning C++.